 Brazil's antitrust watchdog rejects Itau Unibanco appeal on card processor case

-SAO PAULO, Nov 27 (Reuters) - Brazilian antitrust watchdog Cade rejected on Wednesday Itau Unibanco Holding SA's ITUB4.SA appeal on a case involving its payments processor Rede for alleged anticompetitive practices.
+SAO PAULO, Nov 27 (Reuters) - Brazilian antitrust watchdog Cade rejected on Wednesday Itau Unibanco Holding SA's ITUB4.SA appeal on a case involving its payments processor Rede.

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))